Adedam100/Adedam100.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me 🧬 "
+title: "About Me 🧬, Research Interest, Professional Membership, Licenses and Certification "
 author_profile: true
 redirect_from:
   - /about/